Woman with Bouquet

 On View: American Art Galleries, 5th Floor, Beyond Borders and Boundaries, 20th and 21st Centuries

-With hand on hip and confident bearing, this woman, probably from the Philadelphia area where the artist Laura Wheeler Waring lived and worked, is self-assured and elegant.
-Like Waring’s other portraits of urbane and sophisticated or dignified working-class African Americans, this painting countered the many racial stereotypes that were prevalent at the time.
-Waring’s work, with its strong color palette and energetic brush handling, flourished during the Harlem Renaissance of the 1920s and 1930s, a period of great African American artistic and cultural production.
+With hand on hip and confident bearing, this woman is self-assured and elegant.
+She was probably from the Philadelphia area, where the artist Laura Wheeler Waring lived and worked.
+Like Waring’s other portraits of sophisticated or dignified working-class African Americans, this painting countered the many racial stereotypes that were prevalent at the time.
+Waring’s work, with its strong color palette and energetic brushwork, flourished during the Harlem Renaissance of the 1920s and 1930s, a period of great African American artistic and cultural production.

 Oil on canvas